polytene/polytene/README.md

     * Configure desired project branch (Each build from CI belongs to specific project branch, so entire configuration needed for deployment is in Polytene project branch context)
           * Set deployment mode: manual or auto
           * Write deployment script (anything can be used: capistrano, ansible, etc.)
-    * Add WebHook url to CI (CI sends information about new finished build by WebHooks functionality.
+    * WebHook in CI should be created after project import.
+If not add WebHook url to CI manually (CI sends information about new finished build by WebHooks functionality.
 Url for WebHook can be obtained in project's details page in Polytene)
     * Wait for the first build

 ### Polytene-Runner ###